 It’s great that you eventually want a large garden.
 However, you should always start small.
 It’s easy to get overwhelmed when first starting out.
 Start with a few pots or even a small raised bed.
 Once you have mastered that, then it will be time to expand.
 People often underestimate how much work a garden is.
 Thus, they dive into a large one and soon have no desire to do it anymore.
 This leads to wasted money and time.

 Grow only what you will eat

 It’s great that you can grow an eggplant, but if it’s not something that you will eat then it’s a waste.
 The exception to this is if you are growing these plants for friends or family.
 If that’s the case, then go for it!
-However, if you are growing something just to grow it, then you probably need to rethink your garden project.
-Focusing on these plants that you enjoy eating will, in turn, make gardening more enjoyable.
+For example, I grow radishes in our garden every year though only my husband eats them.
+Therefore they are not a waste of space because some of the family does consume them and they take up very little space to grow.
+However, if you are growing something just to grow it, then you need to rethink your garden project.
+Focusing on plants that you enjoy eating will, in turn, make gardening more enjoyable.
 There is nothing better than the anticipation of that first tomato of the year or your first harvest of peas.

 This may seem counter-intuitive to the whole start small point.
 However, there is a reason behind it.
 Loss happens.
 A garden can get hit by diseases or pests.
 Having one of two extra plants can sometimes mean the difference between getting a harvest or not.
-So grow two pepper plants instead of one.
-If they do well, then you will get plenty of pepper, which is always a good thing.
+So, grow two pepper plants instead of one.
+If they do well, then you will get plenty of peppers, which is always a good thing.
 But should one fall to disease, then you have a second one to takes its place.
-It’s basically gardeners insurance.
+It’s basically a gardener’s insurance plan.